mxchinegod/NeuralStyle-WebApp/README.md

 -If you plan on exporting new models from images like I explain in "Setup" then you should do this:

-`~$: python /var/www/html/chainer-fast-neuralstyle/train.py -s <style_image_path> -d /var/www/html/chainer-fast-neuralstyle/vgg16.model -g 0`
+`~$: sudo python /var/www/html/chainer-fast-neuralstyle/train.py -s <style_image_path> -d /var/www/html/chainer-fast-neuralstyle/vgg16.model -g 0`

 # Structure & Info